Reunification Brief and Extended

 Why Choose This Workshop?

-Largely unique to this reunification program is the onsite intensive structure; the combination of intellectual, emotional, and physical participation by the family members; and the integration of equine, recreational, and culinary intervention with traditional talk therapy.
+Largely unique to this reunification program is the onsite intensive structure; the combination of intellectual, emotional, and physical participation by the family members; and the integration of equine, recreational, and culinary classes with traditional talk therapy.
 The program draws from evidence based interventions in brief and strategic, solution-focused, and cognitive behavioral therapy in the design and implementation of the program.
 Additionally, onsite equine assisted interventions facilitate a dynamic environment that few families have the chance to encounter.
 Equine interventions are tailored to address a variety of need within the family including, but not limited to, parenting skills, teamwork, and self-confidence.
 ‘Horse-work’ transcends rigid and limiting defense structures with the family system and allows for profound insight and healing opportunities.

 Enriched by the ‘here and now’ process, the TFTRMTM approach nurtures continued growth beyond program parameters.
 With its’ psychodynamic foundation and its’ broad tool set of techniques, the program is able to build bonds from within the family structure in the most complex of scenarios and situations.